giorgosmamakoukas/Microbial-Vector-Field-Analysis/README.md

+#TODOs
+- requirements.txt with python libraries needed to run end-to-end the analysis

 # LSTM for the Human Microbiome
 This project uses an LSTM RNN approach to predict microbial profiles from prior timepoint.
 In this specific example, we are using data from: